 Noah Kroloff is a seasoned executive with decades of senior management experience in both the public and private sectors.
 He is a Principal and Co-Founder of GSIS, a strategic consulting firm headquartered in Washington, DC.
 In that capacity, he supports clients on a broad range of matters including homeland and national security policy, crisis and consequence management, market entrance and growth strategies.

-Prior to founding GSIS, Mr. Kroloff spent two decades in public service, serving in leadership positions in state and federal government, including more than four years as Chief of Staff of the US Department of Homeland Security (DHS) from 2009-2013.
+Prior to founding GSIS, Mr. Kroloff served in multiple leadership positions in state and federal government, including more than four years as Chief of Staff of the US Department of Homeland Security (DHS) from 2009-2013.
 In that capacity, he oversaw 240,000 employees, a $60 billion budget and 22 federal agencies.
 He was the principal advisor to the Secretary on all operational and policy functions of the Department, supervised external affairs, managed DHS’s global footprint and was responsible for coordination between the agency and the White House and National Security Council.
 Mr. Kroloff also advised the Homeland Security nominee on the Obama-Biden transition team.